anik-33/Pet-Care-Service/README.md

 # 🌐 Pet Care Service

 **Project Name:** Pet Care
-**Purpose:** An interactive platform where users can buy pet care services.
+**Purpose:** An interactive platform where users can take pet care services.

 A modern, responsive, and user-friendly **React + Firebase** web application with smooth animations, secure authentication, and an engaging UI.